 KTP vacancies are also listed in local newspapers, through university departments, and at your local or university careers office.

 Academic institutions participating in the scheme usually have a dedicated KTP office and they'll be able to help you find suitable vacancies and provide guidance on making an application.

 You apply for KTP roles in the same way you would a regular graduate job, by submitting a CV or completing an online application form.
-If successful, you'll then be invited to an interview, which is typically conducted by the university and employer.
+If successful, you'll then be invited to an interview, which is typically conducted at the company premises by the supporting supervisory team.

 'Interview processes vary between universities, employers and the requirements of the post,' says Dave.
 'However, at the University of Plymouth we invite candidates for an informal tour of the host company/organisation's premises, followed by a panel interview lasting approximately one hour.
 This begins with introductions, followed by a ten-minute presentation with five minutes for questions and then a set of standard questions asked of each candidate.
 Finally, the applicant has the opportunity to ask any questions they may have.'